jschill/jslint_uncommitted/README.md

-jslint_uncommited
+jslint_uncommitted
 =================

-JSLint uncommited javascript-files in a Git repository using Node.js
+JSLint uncommitted javascript-files in a Git repository using Node.js

 You can also use the pre-commit hook to lint your javascript-files on the fly when committing to your repository.